skupperproject/skupper-website/input/start/index.md

     skupper connect $HOME/secret.yaml

 If your console sessions are on different machines, you might need to use `scp` or a similar tool to transfer the token.
+If you are using Minikube, [you need to run `minikube tunnel`](minikube.html#prerequisites) for this to work.

 ### Check the connection